Hawaii Booth Menu & Review: 2022 Epcot Food & Wine Festival

-Overall, the Hawaii Global Marketplace is always one of the strongest booths at the Epcot International Food & Wine Festival.
-This booth has been solid for years, but we think it has come into its own in the last few years.
-It’s also great to see the full menu return for the 2021 Epcot Food & Wine Festival after a reduced lineup last year.
-It’s really impressive that a single state is up there with culinary powerhouses like the country of France as one of the best booths of the fest, but that’s exactly the case with the Hawaii Global Marketplace.
+Overall, the Hawaii Global Marketplace is always one of the most fun booths at the Epcot International Food & Wine Festival.
+This marketplace has been solid since its debut, but had come into its own in the last few years.
+Sadly, it takes a step backwards for the 2022 Epcot Food & Wine Festival with the removal of one item and converting the SPAM dish from one of the event highlights to one of its lowlights.

 What do you think of the Hawaii Global Marketplace?
 Have you tried any of the four food items at this booth?
 What did you think of them?
 What do you think of this booth–or the idea that a single state can hang with culinary powerhouses like France in producing some of the best items of the event?
 Questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!